driskull/2022-ds-building-geospatial-web-components/index.md

 <my-first-component name="Matt"></my-first-component>
 ```

-When rendered, the browser will display "My name is Matt"
+When rendered, the browser will display `My name is Matt`

 ---